Sarp-Archive/Pinger/README.md

 # Pinger

-A Powershell script that ping IP's in a range
+A Powershell script that pings IP's in a range.